mstensho/unprintable-areas/README.md

 https://drafts.csswg.org/css-env-1/#safe-area-insets may serve as an inspiration.
 However, this is for non-rectangular displays, such as those with rounded corners on mobile phones.
 Such displays may even have holes for cameras, microphones and speakers.
-Furthermore, the device is capable of providing reliable values for each of the four edges of the screen.
+The device is capable of providing reliable values for each of the four edges of the screen.

 Some printers don't have the same unprintable area inset along each of the four paper edges, but the printers may rotate the print output at their own